How to create user in PostgreSQL

 createuser -h localhost -U postgres --interactive Danny

-How to create user in PostgreSQL using Interactive Mode
+how to create db user in postgresql

 \du